Training & Dissemination

 LONIR Support of K-12 Education

-LONIR has also continued its participation and sponsorship of K-12 activities, including through its involvement with the Los Angeles/Irvine portion of the International Brain Bee, which encourages children to learn about neuroscience and psychology from an early age.
+LONIR also continus its participation and sponsorship of additional K-12 activities, including through its involvement with local science fairs and the Los Angeles/Irvine portion of the International Brain Bee, which encourages children to learn about neuroscience and psychology from an early age.